In this article you will find 7 indoor activities for a 1 year old.

 no matter how simple the activity seems.

-Do you have more ideas for indoor activities?
+Do you have more ideas for indoor activities for a 1 year old?
 Let me know in the comments below!